indico/indico-user-docs/docs/conferences/cfa.md

 Below you have certain options such as allowing conveners to accept or reject an abstract, allowing comments in your review page, and allow contributors in the comments.

-Under _Review questions_, type in your questions, click at the disk icon on your right to save your question and click on _Add_ if you want to add a new question, for example “what is the quality of the content?"
+Under _Review questions_, type in your questions, click the disk icon on your right to save your question and click on _Add_ if you want to add a new question, for example “What is the quality of the content?"

 ![](../assets/conference_review_instructions.png)